apache/cordova-docs/www/docs/en/3.2.0/guide/platforms/amazonfireos/plugin.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: Amazon Fire OS Plugins
 ---

 # Amazon Fire OS Plugins

-Follow the instructions provided in the Android Plugins Guide for an overview of developing custom plugins.
+Follow the instructions provided in the [Android Plugins](../android/plugin.html) Guide for an overview of developing custom plugins.

 ## Echo Amazon Fire OS Plugin Example